-How.
-Our first step as a region is to conduct research that uncovers and identifies common barriers to career advancement from workers directly, particularly those traditionally disadvantaged in the labor market.
+HOW Region-wide or state-wide multi-disciplinary partnerships will be critical to launching an effective marketing campaign for career pathways and supporting workers through resource and information distribution.
+These partnerships can create a "one stop" location for those seeking career development to learn about opportunities across economic sectors.
+Another important step towards strengthening workforce development is to conduct research that uncovers and identifies common barriers to career advancement from workers directly, particularly those traditionally disadvantaged in the labor market.
 Access to existing workforce programs may be impacted by a variety of externalities, including lack of transportation, funding, childcare support, and more.
-Uncovering these needs will improve the development of workforce and training opportunities to be worker-oriented.
-Furthermore, a region-wide multi-sectoral partnership is critical to launching an effective marketing campaign for career pathways and supporting workers through resource and information distribution.
+Uncovering these needs will create a more work-oriented workforce and training opportunities.

-Strategy 2.1: Expand access to workforce development and training development opportunities to ensure that workers' skills match employers' needs and that employees can continue to advance in their careers.
-To that end, the region should work with partners, including counties, nonprofit partners, and state agencies to expand access to workforce training opportunities and information, especially for those populations that are traditionally disadvantaged in the labor market (such as residents with low-income or low educational attainment, or people with disabilities) and conduct research to understand better what barriers exist to accessing training and workforce development opportunities.
+STRATEGY 2.1: Expand access to workforce development and training

+Workforce development and training opportunities are essential components of a successful regional economy.
+Employees and employers need information about and access to a variety of training and development opportunities to ensure that workers' skills match employers' needs and that employees can continue to advance in their careers.
+To that end, the region should work with partners, including counties, nonprofit entities, and state agencies to expand access to workforce training opportunities and information, especially for those populations that are traditionally disadvantaged in the labor market (such as residents with low-income or low educational attainment, or people with disabilities) and conduct research to understand better what barriers exist to accessing training and workforce development opportunities.
 In addition, workforce development and training should continue to expand on virtual platforms.
 Recent progress on virtual opportunities has come due to necessity during the COVID-19 pandemic.
 However, this expansion has afforded additional access to these development and training opportunities for many residents, removing transportation and travel time barriers.